magnifiques/magnifiques/README.md

   ### The Website link: [thenetflexapp](https://thenetflexapp.vercel.app/).

-  #### -For Frontend I've used: ReactJS, Styled-Components, Font-Awesome And Fuse.js.
+  #### -I've used ReactJS, Styled-Components, Font-Awesome And Fuse.js for Frontend.
   #### -For Backend: Firebase for, 1.
-Storing information related to movies and tv-shows. and 2.
+Storing information related to movies and TV shows. and 2.
 Sign-In and Sign-Up features.
   #### -For logo and UI/UX design, adobe XD and Photoshop are used.